 Karen Wilson, MD, MPH, FAAP

-Dr. Wilson is an Assistant Professor and Section Head of Pediatric Hospital Medicine at Children’s Hospital Colorado in Aurora, CO.
+Dr. Wilson is an Associate Professor and Section Head of Pediatric Hospital Medicine at Children’s Hospital Colorado and the University of Colorado School of Medicine in Aurora, CO.
 Dr. Wilson received her undergraduate degree at St. Lawrence University, and her Master's in Public Health and MD at the University of Rochester.
-Dr. Wilson's research interests include hospitalizations for respiratory illness, and the impact of SHS on inflammatory markers, and outcomes, in hospitalized children.
-In addition, she is interested in the population-level impact of tobacco smoke exposure on children.
-She is the Principal Investigator of the AAP Richmond Center Respiratory Illness and Secondhand Smoke Exposure in Kids (RISSK) project which studies biomarkers of inflammation in smoke-exposed children.
-She is a member of the Executive Committee of the Pediatric Research in Inpatient Settings Network, as well as co-chair of the AAP Section on Hospital Medicine Research Subcommittee.
+Dr. Wilson's research interests include the impact of secondhand tobacco smoke (SHS) on children, and how best to help reduce their exposure.
+She also studies hospitalizations for respiratory illness, and the impact of SHS on inflammatory markers and development of asthma in children hospitalized for bronchiolitis.
+She has an R01 from the National Cancer Institute to study an inpatient parent cessation and exposure reduction intervention, and she is PI of the AAP Richmond Center Respiratory Illness and Secondhand Smoke Exposure in Kids (RISSK) project which studies biomarkers of inflammation in smoke-exposed children, and a Co-PI on the AAP Richmond Center Measurement Core project.
+Dr. Wilson is a Co-Chair of the AAP Provisional Section on Tobacco Control, as well as a member of the Executive Committee of the Pediatric Research in Inpatient Settings network.

 Dr. Balk is a general pediatrician at Children's Hospital at Montefiore and Professor of Clinical Pediatrics at the Albert Einstein College of Medicine.
 She practices pediatrics and teaches in a community-based health center in the Bronx, New York.
 For the last two decades, Dr. Balk's academic work has focused on educating clinicians about environmental health issues relevant to children.
 She was Chairperson of the AAP Committee on Environmental Health from 1999 – 2003.
 She is Associate Editor of the 1st, 2nd and 3rd Editions of Pediatric Environmental Health, a manual for clinicians published by the AAP.
 She founded and was Chairperson of the Academic Pediatrics Association Special Interest Group on Environmental Health.
 Dr. Balk has lectured regionally and nationally on smoking cessation, sun safety and other environmental health issues relevant to clinical practice.